MattFlower/organized/README.md

   Org-mode-style tags (:tagname:)

 # What's New?
-(Version 0.3.0)
-* Execution of code blocks.
-Press [Ctrl-` x] to execute.
+* 0.3.2 (Released 2016-08-30)
+  * Added support for code execution for php and perl
+  * Early support for code execution for Java
+    * Doesn't include ability to add any libraries to the classpath.
+That will come in a later release.
+  * Early support for code execution in C and C++
+    * Doesn't include ability to set any kind of c-like library paths or options.
-* Early support for tables
+  * Early support for code execution in Objective-C
-  * Syntax highlighting for the borders of tables
-  * Commands to automatically open (create the first line of) or close (create the last line of) a table
-* Text styling
-  * __Bold__ Text
-  * _Underlined_ Text
+    * Currently I call "clang -lobjc -framework Foundation -o <temp output file> <temporary filename>" to compile.
+    * Just as with the others above, this will need better support for libraries
   * Bug fixes
-  * Fixed tab and shift-tab if you aren't in the context of a star.
-They'll perform editor.indentSelectedRows() and editor.outdentSelectedRows() respectively.
-  * Tags were able to include spaces, which made some rather unusual things being matched.
-  * When you are using stacked stars (like *** for a third level star), when you press enter, it should continue to use that outline type.
+    * If you are on a level N outline and there is already a level N+1 indent underneath and you press return, then new line should be on level N+1, not on level N.
+    * Support multiple cursors for TODO toggling.

+* 0.3.1 (Released 2016-08-30)
+  * Bug Fixes
+    * Intend and unindent works correctly with multiple cursors

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.